-There are various technical differences between the winding up of an English Company under the Insolvency Act 1986 and building society insolvency the Building Society Insolvency Procedure, but these have no material effect on our conclusions in relation to the issues discussed in this memorandum.
-In the event of an English Building Society being made subject to building society insolvency the Building Society Insolvency Procedure, the close-out netting provisions of the ISDA Master Agreement would be enforceable against the English Building Society for the reasons we have given in part III.3(3)(a) of this memorandum in relation to an English Company.
+There are various technical differences between the winding up of an English Company under the Insolvency Act 1986 and the Building Society Insolvency Procedure, but these have no material effect on our conclusions in relation to the issues discussed in this memorandum.
+In the event of an English Building Society being made subject to the Building Society Insolvency Procedure, the close-out netting provisions of the ISDA Master Agreement would be enforceable against the English Building Society for the reasons we have given in part III.3(3)(a) of this memorandum in relation to an English Company.

-(c) Building society special administration Society Special Administration Procedure
+(c) Building Society Special Administration Procedure

-Under As noted above, the BSISA Order, the Treasury also exercised its power under section 158 of the Banking Act 2009 to and section 90C of the Building Societies Act 1986 also apply Part 3 of the Banking Act 2009 to English Building Societies, with appropriate modifications, under the name "building society special administration" (the Building Society Special Administration Procedure).
+As noted above, the BSISA Order and section 90C of the Building Societies Act 1986 also apply Part 3 of the Banking Act to English Building Societies, with appropriate modifications, under the name "building society special administration" (the Building Society Special Administration Procedure).

-The detailed operation of building society special administration the Building Society Special Administration Procedure is subject to the Building Society Special Administration (England and Wales) Rules 2010 (the BSSA Rules).
-The BSSA Rules govern the detailed operation of building society special administration.
-Part 5 of the BSSA Rules applies specified provisions of the Insolvency Rules 1986, with some modifications, to the process of building society special administration the Building Society Special Administration Procedure, including the set-off provision in Rule 2.85.
-The modifications to Rule 2.85 for this purpose have no bearing on our conclusions in this memorandum.
+The detailed operation of the Building Society Special Administration Procedure is subject to the Building Society Special Administration (England and Wales) Rules 2010 (the BSSA Rules).
+225277 Part 5 of the BSSA Rules applies specified provisions of the Insolvency Rules 1986, with some modifications, to the process of the Building Society Special Administration Procedure, including the set-off provision in Rule 2.85.
+278 The modifications to Rule 2.85 for this purpose have no bearing on our conclusions in this memorandum.

-The Building Society Special and dministration Procedure is based on the existing provisions for the administration of an English Company, as described in this memorandum, but adapted to further the purposes of the Banking Act-2009.
-In particular, it is intended to be used in relation to a failing English Building Society where there has been a partial transfer of business from the failing English Building Society to a private sector purchaser or bridge bank.
-The building society special administrator appointed by the court would be empowered and required to ensure that the non-transferred part of the English Building Society (referred to as the "residual building society" in the BSISA Order), the residual entity, provides services or facilities required to enable a private sector purchaser or bridge bank that has acquired the transferred business to operate effectively.
+The Building Society Special Administration Procedure is based on the existing provisions for the administration of an English Company, as described in this memorandum, but adapted to further the purposes of the Banking Act.
+In particular, it is intended to be used in relation to a failing English Building Society where there has been a partial transfer of business from the failing English Building Society to a private sectorcommercial purchaser or bridge bank.
+Presolution company.
+The building society special administrator appointed by the court would be empowered and required to ensure that the non-transferred part of the English Building Society (referred to as the "residual building society" in the BSISA Order), the residual entity, provides services or facilities required to enable a private sector purchaser or bridge bankresolution company that has acquired the transferred business to operate effectively.

-The Building Society Special administration Procedure would be initiated by the Bank of England making an application to the court for a building society special administration order under section 142 of the Banking Act-2009, as modified by section 90C of the Building Societies Act 1986.
+The Building Society Special Administration Procedure would be initiated by the Bank of England making an application to the court for a building society special